Soncrates/CouseraProgrammingAssignmentDataClean/CodeBook.md

 - STANDING
 - LAYING

+Each subject is an integer

 Each vector represents calculation of the mean of all values for each Subject for each activity.
-There are a total of 86 calculations for each Activity for each Subject, making the total number of columns to 88.
-Activity and Subject being a unique pair for each row

-The following is a list of variables of each feature vector.
+ 1. 88 variables
+ 2. 2 variables to provide basis for grouping of values, consequently providing unique identifier for each row
 - "Activity"
 - "Subject"
+ 3. 86 calculations of mean values for each variable for each Activity for each Subject
 - "tBodyAcc.mean...X"
 - "tBodyAcc.mean...Y"
 - "tBodyAcc.mean...Z"